 Summary

-The CR-V has received consistently good reviews from the UK automotive media, with the hybrid model generally getting slightly better scores than the petrol version.
+The CR-V received consistently good reviews from the UK automotive media, with the hybrid model generally getting slightly better scores than the petrol version.

 CR-V highlights